 Moreover, the students will be exposed to a number of formal notions whose importance and application goes well beyond robotics, including: topology, control theory, statistical estimation and filtering.

-The course includes theory classes, interactive laboratory classes, and homework.
+The course includes theory classes, interactive laboratory classes, homework, and project.
 Students will learn how to use ROS (Robot Operating System) and the (multi-robot) simulator Gazebo, and will apply the learned concepts through the programming of a number of robots, both in simulation and with real robots.

 Formal prerequisites: 21-240 (Matrix Algebra) Min. grade C, or 21-241 (Matrices and Linear Transformations) Min. grade C, or 18-202 (Mathematical Foundations of Electrical Engineering) Min.
 Grade C, or 21-260 (Differential Equations) Min. grade C, or 24-311 (Numerical Methods) Min. grade C.